-This tutorial will walk you through setting up a user on your MySQL server to connect remotely.
+This article explains how to set up a user on your MySQL® server in order to connect to a MySQL database remotely.

 # mysql -u root -p